Marie-ClairePRO/LatentColorDiffusion/README.md

 By default, this uses the [DDIM sampler](https://arxiv.org/abs/2010.02502), and renders images of size 512x512 (which it was trained on) in 50 steps.
 The images can be resized to original with parameters.<br/>
 The code for inference is in *colorize/colorize.py*, and you can change parameters in the code.<br/>
 Put your images in a sample_data folder.
 Prompts can be given for inference but have shown unuseful, even deteriorating the results.
-We chose the cfg_scale to be 1. and give no prompt.<br/>
+We chose the cfg_scale to be 1. and give no prompt.

-**Inference parameters :**<br/>
+**Sampling parameters :**<br/>

 * ddim_steps : set to 50, 30 can sometimes show good results. <br/>
 * sample : True by default, start the basic inference.<br/>